senhorgomes/MidtermGroupOne/firstMeetingNotes.md

 In software development and product management, a user story is an informal, natural language description of features of a software system.

+MVP

-- As a user, I want to be able to make polls for my friends
+- As a user, I want to be able to create a map, with points of interest and save it

-- As a user, I want to be able to share my polls to friends
+- As a user, I want to be able to view a map based on catergory

-- As a user, I want to be able to see the results of those polls, and have them only visible to me
+- As a user, I want to be able to save points of interest

+Stretch

-- As a user, I want a nightmode for my app
+- As a user, I want to be able to share my map via email

 ## Prototype(MVP)